 Part A: Learners will be given a case study one week before a supervised assessment period in order to carry out preparation.

-Part B: The supervised assessment period is 2.5 hours as timetabled by the exam board.
+Part B: The supervised assessment period is 2 hours and 30 minutes as timetabled by the exam board.

 In all other units, students are assessed by assignments covering a number of different methods, linked to the theory and practical elements of the course.

-BTEC’s earn you UCAS points and are therefore valued by universities allowing you to further your studies and potentially study BA(HONS) courses.
+BTECs earn UCAS points and are therefore valued by universities allowing students to further their studies and potentially study BA courses.

 A successful BTEC Level III student will: